rishabh6116/rishabh6116/README.md

 ### Hi, I'm Rishabh 👋

-I'm a **Computer Science undergraduate** (B.Tech, PSIT Kanpur) and **full-stack developer** who builds and ships production web apps on the **MERN stack** — React, Node.js, Express, and MongoDB.
+a **Computer Science undergraduate** (B.Tech, PSIT Kanpur) and **full-stack developer** who builds and ships production web apps on the **MERN stack** — React, Node.js, Express, and MongoDB.
 I like taking a project from a blank repo all the way to a deployed, working link.

 Strong foundation in **DSA, OOP, DBMS, and Operating Systems** — with 200+ problems solved on LeetCode & HackerRank to back it up.

----

-## 💼 Experience

-**Web Development Intern — The Developers Arena** *(May 2026 – Jun 2026, Remote)*
-- Built a MongoDB-based e-commerce platform with secure auth & session management
-- Built a live weather app integrating a third-party REST API
-- Designed and deployed a fully responsive personal portfolio site

 ---